dianamcgrory/oxDNA/joss/paper.md

 # Related software

 Molecular dynamics simulations of oxDNA and oxRNA can also be performed with the `LAMMPS` software package, whose efficient parallel-computing algorithms make it possible to simulate large systems on HPC clusters [@oxDNA_LAMMPS].
-However, the generic and hyper-customizable nature of the `LAMMPS` package does not lend itself well to being used by non specialists, and it lacks many of the tools required to ease the burden of working with coarse-grained nucleic acids.
+However, at the moment it lacks GPU support, it cannot be used to build free-energy profiles by biasing discrete reaction coordinates (*e.g.* number of correct basepairs) and there are no tools to analyse LAMMPS-generated trajectories such as `oat` [@oat] or `oxview` [@bohlin2022design].
+In addition, the LAMMPS engine supports many more (often oxDNA-unrelated) options, which may make it harder to correctly setup oxDNA simulations compared to `oxDNA`.
 Therefore, the `oxDNA` simulation package presented here complements the `LAMMPS` version, which also bears the "oxdna" name, rather than competing with it.

 Finally, we note that there are many software packages that either use `oxDNA` or take as input, output or manipulate configurations generated with the `oxDNA` package.
 The list comprises `MrDNA` [@MrDNA], `Adenita` [@adenita], `TacoxDNA` [@tacoxDNA], [`oxDNA.org`](https://oxdna.org/) [@oxDNA.org], `scadnano` [@scadnano], `MagicDNA` [@magicdna] and `ENSnano` [@ENSnano].

 # Acknowledgements

-We acknowledge contributions from R. Harrison, Debesh Mandal, C. Matek, Ferdinando Randisi, W. Smith and Benedict E. K. Snodin.
-LR acknowledges support from the CINECA award under the ISCRA initiative for the availability of high performance computing resources and support (Iscra B "AssoPoN"), and PS acknowledges support from ONR grant no N000142012094.
+We acknowledge contributions from R. Harrison, C. Matek, F. Randisi, W. Smith and Benedict E. K. Snodin.
+LR acknowledges support from the CINECA award under the ISCRA initiative for the availability of high performance computing resources and support (Iscra B "AssoPoN"), PS acknowledges support from ONR grant no N000142012094, and DM acknowledges support from the Engineering and Physical Sciences Research Council [grant number EP/N509486/1].

 # References